-A review of the fiscal status of all current projects (FY2023) was conducted and projected FY2024-FY2028 project costs were developed along with completion dates if known.
-This data is presented in Figure 5, FY2024-FY2028 Projected Cost and Completion Forecast.
+A review of the fiscal status of all current projects (FY2024) was conducted, and projected FY2025-FY2029 project costs were developed along with anticipated completion dates if known.
+This data is presented in Figure 5, FY2025-FY2029 Projected Cost and Completion Forecast.
 The Board adopted a net asset stabilization policy wherein net assets are targeted to be no less than \$350,000 and would be used only in extraordinary circumstances.
 The Board-approved amount is currently \$400,000.
 These funds are separate from the current and future operating budgets.